-Ensure your child’s eyes are being cared for properly by scheduling an eye exam with Apex Vision in North West Edmonton today.
+Ensure your child’s eyes are being cared for properly by scheduling an eye exam with Apex Vision in West Edmonton today.
 Your child’s eye doctor can further educate them on eye safety and answer any questions you or your child may have.

 My kid frequently rubs their eyes.
 Is that bad?